uva-slpl/nlp2/index.md

 A group (typically about **2-3 members**) selects a paper to be discussed.
 Then

 1. Everyone reads the chosen paper before the session
-2. The selected group gives a 20 minutes talk presenting the work to the rest of the class: you can decide how to organise your talk (whether everyone presents, or just one presents is entirely up to you)
+2. The selected group gives a talk presenting the work to the rest of the class: you can decide how to organise your talk (whether everyone presents, or just one presents is entirely up to you)
-3. Everyone participates in an open discussion for about 10-15 minutes
+3. Everyone participates in an open discussion

 # Projects